loanple/CovidTweetSentimentAnalysis/README.md

 ## Objective
 Understand how covid tweets relate to covid cases by evaluating entities and topics involved through sentiment and network analysis; enabling users and to see correlation between certain topics and covid cases.

+## Data Source
+* Coronavirus (COVID-19) Tweets Dataset (IEEE)
+* COVID19 Tweets with the hashtag #covid19 (Kaggle)
+Extracted from the above for a period of around 36 days in total, spanning from 24th July 2020 to 30th August 2020.
+The data contains 179k rows spread over 13 different tweet related variables.
+These  179k rows are those which have a #covid19 (hashtag of covid19)

+## Design Choices
+1) Entity Recognition
+2) Topic Modeling
+3) Sentiment Analysis
+4) Network Analysis